albertogg/albertogg.github.com/content/resume.md

 ### Skills

-- Languages: Ruby, JRuby, Go, Scala, Java, Bash.
+- Languages: Ruby, JRuby, Go, Python, TypeScript, Scala, Java, Bash.
 - API development using Ruby Grape, Go, Akka, Rails.
-- Experience building infrastructure atop of AWS.
+- Experience building infrastructure atop of AWS, including ECS and EKS.
 - Infrastructure as code using Terraform and AWS CloudFormation.
 - Configuration management experience with Ansible.
-- Experience with CI/CD pipelines in GitLab and AWS CodePipeline.
+- Experience with CI/CD pipelines in GitLab, Bitbucket Pipelines, and AWS CodePipeline.
 - Database experience using MySQL, PostgreSQL, and VoltDB.

 ### Professional Experience

+**Reliability Engineer at [Omni Arcs][omni-arcs],** July 2023 - Present

+- Developed infrastructure for deploying chat-based AI agents, enhancing workflow and task execution capabilities.
+- Created backend services in Python, TypeScript, and Go, utilizing AWS ECS/EKS for deployment.
+- Contributed to platform reliability through operational automation and service readiness initiatives.

+**Reliability Engineer at [Micro Focus][micro-focus],** June 2021 - July 2023

+- Developed and maintained the SaaS offering for the Vertica Database, enhancing user experience and performance.
+- Implemented CI/CD processes using Bitbucket Pipelines, improving release cadence and minimizing manual errors.
+- Migrated EC2-based infrastructure to Kubernetes, increasing deployment flexibility and efficiency.

-**Reliability Engineer at [Full 360 Inc][full360],** November 2017 - Present
+**Reliability Engineer at [Full 360 Inc][full360],** November 2017 - June 2021

 - Developed Terraform best practices for the company.
 - Developed a new set of AWS AMIs using Packer and Ansible to comply with